What makes our camps so darn special?

 We've made it our life's work to treat kids with kindness and respect.
 Kids are at their best when they feel safe, loved, seen, and cared for and we work to make sure every kiddo we work with knows that they are pretty awesome.
 We love working with our hands & learning from each other and believe that happy, healthy kids are built in community.

-Our lead teacher is always a dedicated and experienced art educator who is trained in The Shop Model, a set of working practices developed by founder, Delanie Holton-Fessler.
+Our lead teacher is always an experienced art educator who is trained in The Shop Model, a set of working practices developed by founder, Delanie Holton-Fessler.
 These working practices encourage campers to collaborate, to see failure as a learning opportunity, and to share in the mutual responsibilities of taking care of each other and our workspace.
 Our lead teacher and campers will also be supported by one highly trained assistant as well as one teen intern.

 We are dedicated to creating a fun, safe, and nurturing environment for kids of all backgrounds and abilities.
 All of our staff are committed to treating children with respect and dignity.
 We love kids!
 Our staff is also fully vaccinated against COVID, are certified in CPR and first aid, have undergone a CBI and FBI background check, and are mandatory reporters.

 We purposely host multi-age camps for elementary school aged kids.
 We think of the shop as a one-room schoolhouse.
 Our younger campers are encouraged by the work of older campers, older campers become experts and leaders, collaboration is fluid, and working to one’s skills rather than age expectations becomes easier.
 Because of our small group size, our instructors can differentiate and support each camper’s unique needs.
 Our teen interns are all former campers and serve as role models for the group.